Coord’s Surveyor app uses AR to map curbs and sidewalks

 Tolls, parking, and curb space data are harder to come by than you might think.
 There are more than 4.12 million miles of road in the U.S. alone; over 300,000 signalized intersections, with 2,550 new ones popping up every year; and approximately 2 billion parking spaces.
 It’s a lot for anyone to keep tabs on.

-That’s why Stephen Smyth founded Coord, a startup staffed by former employees of Alphabet subsidiary (and Google parent compan) Sidewalk Labs.
+That’s why Stephen Smyth founded Coord, a startup staffed by former employees of Alphabet subsidiary (and Google parent company) Sidewalk Labs.
 Fresh off a $5 million Series A round led by Alliance Ventures, with participation from Trucks.US, DB Digital Ventures, and the aforementioned Sidewalk Labs, the company today took the wraps off of Surveyor, an augmented reality iPhone app that enables users to catalog curb features.

 “These days, curbs are for more than just parallel parking,” Coord wrote in a blog post.
-“With the rise of e-commerce and ride-hailing, and with all of the new shared vehicles cropping up, they’re becoming the key to understanding city streets … [W]e assumed that this data would be readily available, [but we] were wrong.”
+“With the rise of ecommerce and ride-hailing, and with all of the new shared vehicles cropping up, they’re becoming the key to understanding city streets … [W]e assumed that this data would be readily available, [but we] were wrong.”

 As Coord explained, it’s not that curb data doesn’t exist — car-mounted sensors like Google’s Street View fleet have recorded tens of millions of miles’ worth.
 The trouble is, the data’s often incomplete, and in some cases erroneous.
 Trees and other obstructions obscure street signs.
-Miscalibrated vehicle headings make it tough (and sometimes impossible) to suss out location.
+Miscalibrated vehicle headings make it tough (and sometimes impossible) to suss out locations.
 And curb cuts, loading zones, meter prices, and curb paint aren’t consistently visible from street level.

 That’s where Surveyor comes in.
-Employing no more than a phone camera and sensor data, it can hone in on the exact position of street signs and other objects of interest in “a fraction” of the cost and time that traditional methods require, Coord claims.
+Employing no more than a phone camera and sensor data, it can hone in on the exact position of street signs and other objects of interest at “a fraction” of the cost and time traditional methods require, Coord claims.

 The startup said that over the past year, it’s collected data on more than 12,000 curbs across San Francisco (roughly 5,000 curbs) and Los Angeles (about 7,000 curbs) with Surveyor.
 (That’s in addition to the more than 200,000 curbs in “key commercial areas” in New York, Los Angeles, San Francisco, and Seattle it previously cataloged, and the 86 percent of tollways in the U.S. on which it has data.)